picocomputer/picocomputer.github.io/_sources/ria.rst.txt

 Device 1 is allocated to :doc:`vga`.

-Devices 2-6 are for expansion.
+Devices 2-6 are available for user expansion.

 Device 7 is used for synchronization.
 Because 0xF0000000 is hard to miss on test equipment.

+Bits 27-24(0x0F000000) indicate the channel ID number for a message.
+Each device can have 16 channels.

+Bits 23-16(0x00FF0000) indicate the register address in the channel on the device.

+Bits 15-0(0x0000FFFF) is a value to store in the register.

 3.2.
 PIX Extended RAM (XRAM)
 ----------------------------